A new Weyl group action related to the quasi-classical Gelfand-Graev action

 For a pair of Borel subalgebras $(\kb,\bkb)$ in opposite position, we have a triangular decomposition $\kg = \ku(\kb) \oplus (\kb \cap \bkb) \oplus \ku(\bkb)$ and a diagram

 Using the above diagram, there is an isomorphism between the leftmost and the rightmost copy of $\kt$: $t\mapsto w_0(t)$, where $w_0$ is the longest element in the Weyl group.
-Similarly, the following diagram also holds,
+Similarly, the following two maps are also isomorphisms,

-Compositing the above two isomorphisms, we have a new isomorphism $\kappa_{\bkb,\kb}$.
+Compositing the above two isomorphisms, we have a new isomorphism $\kappa_{\bkb,\kb}$,